becktothefuture/mccann-website/README.md

 ### Troubleshooting

-- **Slide snapping doesn’t work**: Ensure GSAP and ScrollTrigger are loaded, and there are elements matching `.slide`.
-Verify `prefers-reduced-motion` isn’t set.
 - **Lightbox doesn’t open**: Verify `#project-lightbox` exists and slides have `data-video` (Vimeo ID/URL).
 The `.video-area` container must be present inside the lightbox.
 - **Accordion doesn’t animate**: Ensure the CSS transition from `style.css` is included.
 Triggers must be `.accordeon__trigger` and panels `.accordeon__list`.
 - **Page still scrolls when lightbox open**: Check that your page isn’t using a custom scroll container; the lock targets `body`.